 A-2 Emissions Related to Project Construction.
 SNGS, LLC has committed to implementing APM 3(d) (as described in Table D.2-7) to reduce the Proposed Project's construction emissions to a less-than-significant level.
 The SMAQMD has established a construction emissions mitigation fee, which is to be used to fund repowering and retrofit projects for older construction equipment and similar emission reduction programs.
-The current fee is \$16,000 per ton of NO_x emissions in excess of the 85-pound-per-day significance threshold.
+The current fee is \$16,000 per ton of NOx emissions in excess of the 85-pound-per-day significance threshold.
 The mitigation fee has been calculated for the Proposed Project (see Section 3.3 of the PEA Addendum (SNGS, LLC 2007b)).
 The fee is based on excess emissions that were estimated to occur only during weeks 16 and 17 of the construction schedule.
-The total mitigation fee for the Proposed Project is \$8,827 (\$8,407 NO_x mitigation fee plus a \$420 administrative fee).5 This fee has been recalculated based on the current SMAQMD fee and included as a mitigation measure with payment of the construction emissions mitigation fee to the SMAQMD.
+The total mitigation fee for the Proposed Project is \$8,827 (\$8,407 NOx mitigation fee plus a \$420 administrative fee).
+This fee has been recalculated estimated based on the current SMAQMD fee and included as a mitigation measure with payment of the construction emissions mitigation fee to the SMAQMD.
+The actual mitigation fee shall be based on the SMAQMD calculation method and fees at the time of payment.

-5 Since the Addendum to the PEA was prepared, the SMAQMD increased the NOX mitigation fee from \$14,300 to \$16,000.
+Since the Addendum to the PEA was prepared, the SMAQMD increased the NOX mitigation fee from \$14,300 to \$16,000.
 Also, the Addendum to the PEA did not include the administrative fee of 5%.